-Date of Allotment No. of Equity Shares Face Value Issue Price Nature of Allotment allotted (₹) (₹) September 02, 2022 62,47,750 10/- Nil Bonus Issue October 01, 2022 60,00,000 10/- 10/- Conversion of Loan to Equity
+Date of Allotment No. of Equity Shares allotted Face Value (₹) Issue Price Nature of Allotment September 02, 2022 62,47,750 10/- Nil Bonus Issue October 01, 2022 60,00,000 10/- 10/- Conversion of Loan to Equity

 The price at which Equity Shares have been issued by our Company in the immediately preceding one year is not indicative of the Issue Price at which the Equity Shares shall be issued and traded (subsequent to listing).
-For further details regarding such allotments, see "Capital Structure" on page 60 of this Draft Red Herring Prospectus.
+For further details regarding such allotments, see "Capital Structure" on page 57 of this Prospectus.